Idov31/Nidhogg/README.md

 ## Current Features

 > [!IMPORTANT]
-> All the features have been fully tested up until Windows 11 22H2 and are gradually tested against 24H2.
-If you encounter a problem, please open an issue.
+> All the features have been fully tested up to Windows 11 22H2 and are gradually tested against 24H2.
+> If you encounter a problem, please open an issue after checking there isn't already an open issue.

 - Process hiding and unhiding
 - Process elevation